MicrosoftDocs/visualstudio-docs/docs/ide/class-designer/how-to-copy-class-diagram-elements-to-a-microsoft-office-document.md

 ms.workload:
   - "multiple"
 ---
-# How to: Copy Class Diagram Elements to a Microsoft Office Document (Class Designer)
+# How to: Copy class diagram elements to a Microsoft Office document (Class Designer)
 You can copy shapes from a .NET class diagram (.cd file) to other documents.
 You'll either get a copy of the shape or its underlying code based on the kind of document where you paste it.
 To copy shapes from UML class diagrams in a modeling project, see [Export diagrams as images](../../modeling/export-diagrams-as-images.md).

 ### To copy a single element